There are a wide range of science disciplines that contribute to a diverse set of career opportunities within this ﬁeld.

-- Education & Academia: Professors and teachers work in higher, secondary and primary education.
+- Education & Academia: opportunities in higher, secondary and primary education.

-- Federal, State, or Local Government: Scientists contribute to work at The Food & Drug Administration, U.S. Environmental Protection Agency, Center for Disease Control, Occupational Safety and Health Administration, NASA, or the National Institutes of Health.
+- Federal, State, or Local Government: work at The Food & Drug Administration, U.S. Environmental Protection Agency, Center for Disease Control, Occupational Safety and Health Administration, NASA, or the National Institutes of Health.

 Finding an On Campus Research Position